 My name is Emma.
 I'm a former sex worker, a feminist and a sex nerd.
-Today I will write about tissues - body tissues in relation to sexuality
+Today I will write about tissue - body tissue in relation to sexuality

 In this context, the word tissue refers to the material that makes up the body.
 Tissue always consists of cells, but cells can be very different.
 For example, our skeleton is made up of one type of cells, and muscles are made up of another type with different properties.
 I'll just be talking about our nervous system today, touching on how we can use that to deepen our understanding of sexuality.